Eating as much as an elephant eats.

 One scary if somewhat silly way to present this aesop that sometimes shows up in horror, sci-fi and fantasy works is to show that fatter humans are more desirable prey for people-eating monsters and aliens.
 It moves the aesop into much darker territory, but the message can easily get lost because being eaten by a Martian isn't likely to happen to any audience member.

 Contrast Balloon Belly, Temporary Bulk Change, Fat and Proud and Fat Comic Relief (which are about fat people Played for Laughs) and Acrofatic (which is about fat people that can achieve impressive physical feats despite their weight).
 Also contrast Be Yourself if a character slimming down has a negative effect on their character or they're not doing so except to please someone who otherwise would value them less.
 See also Diet Episode.
 Compare Disease-Prevention Aesop, Missed Meal Aesop, Sleep Aesop, and Anti-Alcohol Aesop for more health-related Aesops.

 - Kirby: Right Back at Ya! has an episode entitled "Fitness Fiend", which has Dedede obtaining potato chips designed to be very addictive and to cause the consumer to increase in size by a great deal.
 Unfortunately, he ends up falling victim to their effect, along with Kirby, forcing him and Kirby to lose the weight with the monster Max Flexer (granted, that was their original goal, minus Dedede also being forced to).

-- Pokémon has a Diet Episode in which a trainer's Chespin spends almost all its screen-time eating, mostly behind his back.
+- Pokémon: The Series has a Diet Episode in which Clemont's Chespin spends almost all its screen-time eating, mostly behind his back.
 Consequently, Chespin gains so much weight that it can't put up a fight.

 - Panty & Stocking with Garterbelt has "The Diet Syndrome", where after eating endless sweets to her heart's content without fear of gaining weight, Stocking goes on a diet and exercise frenzy when she finds she's gotten heavier.
 After becoming inhumanly obese, Stocking discovers that her desserts have been tainted by the powers of a ghost, and only returns to her normal self after the ghost is destroyed.
 Stocking then returns to her sweets, choosing not to sweat over a little extra weight.